earlysaints/database/gedcom2jsonld.md

 *I have found it to be a clean way of handling a lot of complex situations.
 However, doing this in JSON-LD would be very unwieldy (every statement is an independent object), and would break the nested object model that makes JSON-LD nice to use.*

+> (Luther): I agree on all points, Brandon:
+> this case will arise repeatedly so we'll need a standard solution,
+> and solutions for other data models are not very JSON-LD-like.

+One reason JSON-LD has *not* chosen to implement value-and-nested syntax is that it makes the common JSON access syntax ambiguous; does `person.NAME` (or `person["NAME"]`) yield the string (`"Stephen Joseph /Abbott/"`) or the object (with keys `GIVN` and `SURN`)?
+There is no obvious clean and elegant work-around.

 ## `CONT` and `CONC` tags

 GEDCOM has two nested tags, `CONT` and `CONC`, that are present only to allow text